How can it be a disorder if I'm organizing things?

 - the possible origin of the trait: my family circumstances

-- the myriad manifestations across pursuit of excellence in general, being tidy, liking to structure data, logging and measuring, professional life, consistency and discipline, interest in philosophy, integration (and rejection of compartmentalization), etc
+- the myriad manifestations across pursuit of excellence in general, being tidy, liking to structure data, normalizing the chaos and messiness of life, accurate metadata, logging and measuring, professional life, consistency and discipline, interest in philosophy, integration (and rejection of compartmentalization), etc

-- how it's not really obsessive nor compulsive, and its connections to the true OCD pathology
+- how it's really neither obsessive nor compulsive, and its connections to the true OCD pathology

 - relationship to perfectionism